Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/index.rst

 * Full traceability of DRP versions and execution steps in HISTORY headers
 * Versatile sky subtraction modes including using external sky frames, ability to manually mask regions, or skipping it entirely
 * Formal support system via GitHub issues
+* Added support for Mac intel M2 and M3 chips in Python 3.12

 For older versions, see :doc:`versions`.